chadblack/2020ELA/zama.md

 Your assignment is to write a critical review of Zama that evaluates the historical merits of the film.
-In order to do this, you will need to draw on the assigned readings and lectures from class.
+In order to do this, you will need to draw on two assigned readings and lectures from class.
 You must use any readings assigned from class, though the strongest readings will be from the second half of the semester..
 (No outside readings, though.
 Let’s keep it focused on the resources we’ve used in class.)
 Each paper should include a short overview of